Home » Recipes » Course » Meat » Juicy Greek Style Lamb Burgers

 STORAGE INSTRUCTIONS: Once cooked, the burger patties will keep well for 4 days, stored in the fridge in an airtight container.
 You can also prep the burgers ahead of time – form the patties, then pop (covered) in the fridge to cook the next day.
 Uncooked, they freeze well too (for at least 3 months) – let them defrost overnight in the fridge then cook as per the recipe.

 INGREDIENT NOTES: Lamb is a fattier cut of meat than beef (which is what we want to make juicy burgers) so a fat percentage of at least 10% is what you want here.
+If you’re not a fan of lamb, you can use ground beef, turkey or chicken.
 Skip the feta in the patties themselves if you like, and you can play around with the flat-leaf parsley – use cilantro (coriander), mint or dried herbs instead.

-SWITCH IT UP: Swap the burger buns for soft garlic flatbreads, or serve the burger patties with a chopped Greek salad with the tzatziki and zhoug on the side from a low-carb version.
+SWITCH IT UP: Swap the burger buns for soft two-ingredient dough flatbreads, or serve the burger patties with a chopped Greek salad with the tzatziki and zhoug on the side from a low-carb version.

 • Prep Time: 10